keboola/connection-docs/extractors/other/aws-s3/index.md

 {: .image-popup}
 ![Screenshot - Header & Primary Key](/extractors/other/aws-s3/ui10.png)

-For more features, you can switch the configuration of each table to the **Power User Mode** (use the *Open JSON editor* link).
+For more features, switch the configuration of each table to the **Power User Mode** by clicking the *Open JSON editor* link.
-This opens an editor with the full configuration in JSON.
-This includes the configuration of the component (all options described in the [GitHub repository](https://github.com/keboola/aws-s3-extractor)) and also the processors (to learn more about processors, see the [Developers Docs](https://developers.keboola.com/extend/docker-runner/processors/)).
+Through editing the full JSON configuration you can set up the component (all options described in the [GitHub repository](https://github.com/keboola/aws-s3-extractor)) and also the processors (to learn more about processors, see the [Developers Docs](https://developers.keboola.com/extend/docker-runner/processors/)).

-Changing the JSON configuration may render the visual form unable to represent the configuration and switching back may be disabled.
+Changing the JSON configuration may render the visual form unable to represent the configuration, and switching back may be disabled.
 Reverting such changes will re-enable the visual form.
 But whenever possible, the JSON will translate back to the visual form and vice versa.